rust-lang/book/nostarch/chapter05.md

 To define `AlwaysEqual`, we use the `struct` keyword, the name we want, then a semicolon.
 No need for curly brackets or parentheses!
 Then we can get an instance of `AlwaysEqual` in the `subject` variable in a similar way: using the name we defined, without any curly brackets or parentheses.
-Imagine we’ll be implementing behavior for this type that every instance is always equal to every instance of every other type, perhaps to have a known result for testing purposes.
+Imagine that later we’ll implement behavior for this type such that every instance of `AlwaysEqual` is always equal to every instance of any other type, perhaps to have a known result for testing purposes.
 We wouldn’t need any data to implement that behavior!
 You’ll see in Chapter 10 how to define traits and implement them on any type, including unit-like structs.

 > ### Ownership of Struct Data
 >